tomwolfe/metamorphic-core/README.md

 5.  **Paste the prompt into your LLM interface (this is the Driver LLM).**
 6.  **Replace the `[PASTE_..._HERE]` placeholders** in the prompt with the *content* of the respective files (`SPECIFICATION.md`, `ROADMAP.md`, `CONTRIBUTING.md`, `docs/workflows/markdown_automation.md`, `COMPETITIVE_LANDSCAPE.md`).
 7.  **Submit the prompt to the Driver LLM.**
-8.  **Review the Driver LLM's output.** It will provide a solution plan, User Actionable Steps, and a Grade Report.
-Note that the Coder LLM interaction and file writing are now handled automatically by the Driver LLM.
+8.  **Review the Driver LLM's output.** It will now autonomously select a task, generate a plan, execute the plan steps (including invoking the Coder LLM and writing files), and provide a Grade Report for the completed iteration.
-9.  **Follow the User Actionable Steps.** Execute the manual steps described (e.g., running tests, reviewing code, updating roadmap status).
+9.  **Follow the User Actionable Steps.** These steps will guide you through reviewing the AI's work, running tests, and updating the roadmap status manually (until roadmap automation is implemented).
 10. **Provide feedback** to the Driver LLM using one of the specified letter codes (e.g., `A: Confirm` if the steps were completed successfully and the outcome is satisfactory).

 **Example Quickstart Scenario:**

-Let's assume you want to work on **Task ID: task_2_9b** (Update Documentation for Automated Coder LLM) from your `ROADMAP.json`.
+Let's assume you want to work on **Task ID: task_2_2a** (Automate Initial Prompt Submission from CLI) from your `ROADMAP.json`.

 1.  **Open a terminal** in your `metamorphic-core` project directory.
 2.  **Run the CLI:**